-With the Beijing Olympics just about to wrap up, we though it a perfect time to bring you this Beijing Beef.
+With the Beijing Olympics just about to wrap up, I though it a perfect time to bring you this Beijing Beef.
 Even if this dish did actually originate in the west, it deserves a medal!

 Check out our collection of favorite Stir Fry Recipes!

-What cut of meat to use for Beijing Beef?
+What cut of meat to use?

 If you can’t find either of those cuts, chuck steak will also work well.